albar965/littlenavmap-manual/src/en/RESET.rst

 -  ``Reset flight detection in logbook``: Resets the logbook to detect takeoff and landing for new logbook entries.
 -  ``Range rings``, ``Measurement lines``, ``Holdings``, ``Traffic patterns`` and ``MSA diagrams``:
-   Removes the respecive user features from the map.
+   Removes the respective user features from the map.
 Same as :ref:`remove-range-rings` and following.

-The dialog shows a scrollbar on the right side if it is too small.
+The dialog shows a scroll bar on the right side if it is too small.

 .. figure:: ../images/resetflight.jpg